p3l6/blog/books.md

 ---

 Below is a list of all the books I've been reading, similar to how tracking with goodreads might work.
-I've been keeping this list for quite a while now, and don't know exact year boundaries for the earlier parts.
+I've been keeping this list for quite a while now, but don't know exact year boundaries for the earlier parts.
+Specifically, they are listed in the year I finished reading the book, not the year I started it.

 The list mostly contains fiction, but not all the non-fiction books I've read.
 Sometimes I note non-fiction as well, but not always.